WMG: No Matter How I Look at It, It's You Guys' Fault I'm Not Popular

 - Tomoki is clearly more in the life of a sports series (friends, social life, afterschool sports), the students Tomoko sees daily are from a slice-of-life comedy (constantly talking and hanging out), and Imae is the protagonist of her own series; possibly a magical girl (popularity, friendly even to Tomoko).
 To each of them, Tomoko is a side character of their own series, hence why she never gets a high viewpoint from any of them but Imae who may want her to join her team or just be her friend.

-The reason why Tomoki's grown cold toward her sister...
+The reason why Tomoki's grown cold toward his sister...

 ...is because she attempted to molest him in the past.
 With the things she's interested in and her desire to get laid, she may have tried resorting to rape at one point.